mapbox/mapbox-gl-test-suite/README.md

 Supporting files -- glyphs, sprites, and tiles -- live in their own respective subdirectories.
 The test harness sets up the environment such that requests for these resources are directed to the correct location.

+The contents of vector tile fixtures can be read using the [`vt2geojson`](https://github.com/mapbox/vt2geojson) tool

 ## Running tests

 Run `npm run test-suite` in mapbox-gl-js or mapbox-gl-native.
 To view the results graphically, run: